Presidential Directive 22: COVID-19 Mitigation Measures and Guidelines (Face Covering Extension Update)

 A. Face covering: A surgical mask, a medical procedure mask, a respirator worn voluntarily, or a tightly woven fabric or non-woven material of at least two layers.
 A face covering has no visible holes or openings and must cover the nose and mouth.
 A face covering does not include a scarf, ski mask, balaclava, bandana, turtleneck, collar, or single layer of fabric.

-B. Fully vaccinated: Any individual from whom the University has received voluntarily submitted documentation noting receipt at least 14 days prior, of either the second dose in a two-dose COVID-19 vaccine series or a single-dose COVID-19 vaccine.
+B. Fully vaccinated: Any individual from whom the University has received documentation noting receipt at least 14 days prior, of either the second dose in a two-dose COVID-19 vaccine series or a single-dose COVID-19 vaccine.
 Vaccines must be FDA approved; have an emergency use authorization from the FDA; or, for persons fully vaccinated outside the United States, be listed for emergency use by the World Health Organization.

 A. Re-Entry and Surveillance Testing.
 All active University employees and matriculated students are required to undergo re-entry testing prior to returning to campus for the fall 2021 semester and weekly surveillance testing during that semester.
-Notwithstanding the above and unless not otherwise exempted, all active University employees and matriculated students who are fully vaccinated and have voluntarily provided their vaccine record to the University will not need to undergo re-entry or surveillance testing.
+Notwithstanding the above and unless not otherwise exempted, all active University employees and matriculated students who are fully vaccinated and have provided their vaccine record to the University will not need to undergo re-entry or surveillance testing.

 D. Case Reporting.
 Any member of the University community who tests positive for COVID-19 or becomes aware that they may have been in close contact with someone who either has tested positive for or is suspected to have COVID-19 is strongly encouraged to report the positive result or exposure using the COVID-19 Self-Reporting Form on the Titans Return website.